Design Like a Pro: Optimizing Your HMI

 Focus on Operator Needs

 The most important goals to focus on for optimizing the HMI are to turn data into useful information and to draw attention to the information that is most important for the operator to see.
 You should use analog displays to put data into context.
 Use embedded trends that show where data is heading.
 Use color, position, isolation, and size to emphasize important information.
 Set up a navigation hierarchy that provides progressive levels of detail.
+Look at high-performance HMI examples to learn more about building HMIs.
 By applying these best practices, the operator will be well-equipped to keep the plant running as safely, securely, and efficiently as possible.

 Source: The tips in this white paper are based on The High-Performance HMI Handbook by Bill Hollifield, Dana Oliver, Ian Nimmo, and Eddie Habibi.
 Inductive Automation recommends this book as an additional resource for HMI best practices.